ripsawridge/site/site/contents/blog/2014/climbing_gym.md

 Grab it with both hands, swing underneath, work to get your left foot on a high small foothold, and left hand up to a large left handhold on the same long vertical triangle as the main handhold.
+Clip.

 Now heel hook the right foot on the right side handhold, scrabble with fingers on the structure where the triangle merges into the face, and work to get your